Norhafiz Zamani: National team

 He was one of the players who won a silver medal at the 2001 SEA Games in Kuala Lumpur.

 In 2002, Norhafiz was called up for an international friendly match against Brazil.
 He also was part of the squad in the 2004 AFF Championship which finished at third place.

 He then became the part of the national football team preparing for the 2007 AFC Asian Cup.
 He was then chosen into the squad of Malaysia 2007 Asian Cup.
 He only made his first appearance in the Asian Cup in the first group match against China where Malaysia had heavy defeated 1–5.
 After this run of bad luck, he became one of three senior players to play at the 2007 Merdeka Tournament.
 With a combination of senior and U-23 players, Malaysia defeated Myanmar 3–1 in the final to win the trophy.

 At the 2008 Merdeka Tournament, Norhafiz helped Malaysia reach the final but his missed shot during the penalty shoot-out against Vietnam lost Malaysia the match.

 At November 2010, Malaysia coach, K. Rajagopal called up Norhafiz for the 2010 AFF Suzuki Cup, but he was injured during the 2010 Asian Games and replaced by Razman Roslan.

 Malaysia XI

 Norhafiz also appeared for the Malaysia League XI.
-He was selected by coach as defender in the Malaysia squad in a preseason friendly against Manchester United.
+He was selected by coach as a defender in the Malaysia squad in a preseason friendly against Manchester United.
 At the inaugural Premier League Asia Trophy that involved two more English clubs Birmingham City and Newcastle United.
-After losing to Chelsea in the opening game, Malaysia contested for the 3rd place against Birmingham City.
+After losing to Chelsea in the opening game, Malaysia competed for the 3rd place against Birmingham City.
 After the game which Malaysia lost, then manager of Birmingham City, Steve Bruce) was asked to single out a Malaysian player which had impressed him, his answer was Norhafiz Zamani Misbah.
 He featured and captained the Malaysia XI in the 2 matches friendly against Manchester United in July 2009.
-On 21 July 2011, Norhafiz captained Malaysia League XI match against Chelsea.
-Malaysia League XI later lost 0–1 on that match.
+Furthermore, on 21 July 2011, Norhafiz captained the Malaysia League XI in a match against Chelsea, which ended in a 0–1 loss for the Malaysia League XI.